SlimeDog/IronFenceGate/README.md

-# IronFenceGate
+### IronFenceGate

-Iron fence gate
+Here is an iron fence gate, something sadly missing from vanilla Minecraft.

+Details of the implementation will follow.